 Pseudohypoparathyroidism is an uncommon group of disorders characterized not by hormone deficiency but by target organ resistance to PTH.
 Complex genetic transmission of these disorders occurs.

 Vitamin D is ingested in foods naturally high in vitamin D or fortified with it.
-It is also formed in the skin in response to sunlight.
+It is also formed in the skin in response to sunlight (ultraviolet light).
 Vitamin D deficiency may result from inadequate dietary intake or decreased absorption due to hepatobiliary disease or intestinal malabsorption.
-It can also result from alterations in vitamin D metabolism as occur with certain drugs (eg, phenytoin, phenobarbital, rifampin) or decreased formation in the skin due to lack of exposure to sunlight.
+It can also result from alterations in vitamin D metabolism as occur with certain drugs (eg, phenytoin, phenobarbital, rifampin) or from decreased formation in the skin due to lack of exposure to sunlight.
 Aging also decreases skin synthetic capacity.

 In type II vitamin D–dependent rickets, target organs cannot respond to calcitriol.
 Vitamin D deficiency, hypocalcemia, and severe hypophosphatemia occur.
 Muscle weakness, pain, and typical bone deformities can occur.

-Renal tubular disease, including acquired proximal renal tubular acidosis due to nephrotoxins (eg, heavy metals) and distal renal tubular acidosis, can cause severe hypocalcemia due to abnormal renal loss of Ca and decreased renal conversion to 1,25(OH) 2 D. Cadmium, in particular, causes hypocalcemia by injuring proximal tubular cells and interfering with vitamin D conversion.
+Renal tubular disease, including proximal and distal renal tubular acidosis, can cause severe hypocalcemia due to abnormal renal loss of calcium and decreased renal conversion of vitamin D to active 1,25(OH)2D.

 Other causes of hypocalcemia include

-Hungry bone syndrome (persistent hypocalcemia and hypophosphatemia occurring after surgical or medical correction of moderate to severe hyperparathyroidism in patients in whom serum Ca concentrations had been supported by high bone turnover induced by greatly elevated PTH—hungry bone syndrome has been described after parathyroidectomy, after renal transplantation, and rarely in patients with end-stage renal disease treated with calcimimetics)
+Hungry bone syndrome (persistent hypocalcemia and hypophosphatemia occurring after surgical or medical correction of moderate to severe hyperparathyroidism in patients in whom serum calcium concentrations had been supported by high bone turnover induced by greatly elevated PTH—hungry bone syndrome has been described after parathyroidectomy, after renal transplantation, and rarely in patients with end-stage renal disease treated with calcimimetics)

-The presence of hypoparathyroidism is often suggested by the clinical manifestations of the underlying disorder (eg, short stature, round facies, intellectual disability, basal ganglia calcification in type Ia pseudohypoparathyroidism).
+The presence of hypoparathyroidism may be suggested by the clinical manifestations of the underlying disorder (eg, short stature, round facies, intellectual disability, basal ganglia calcification in type Ia pseudohypoparathyroidism; vitiligo with autoimmune hypoparathyroidism).